mateodaza/sippy/M1_PLAN.md

   - After spend permission is registered, include wallet link in the "you're all set" WhatsApp message
   - "You can also manage your wallet anytime at sippy.lat/wallet"

+### 4.8 Backend General Audit

+> Before beta, the backend must be as tight as possible.
+This is a dedicated audit pass — not feature work.
+Read every file, question every assumption.

+- [ ] **Error handling audit** — all command handlers + services
+  - Every `try/catch` must: (1) log the real error server-side, (2) send a user-friendly trilingual message, (3) never leak stack traces, wallet addresses, or internal state
+  - Check: what happens if CDP SDK throws?
+If Blockscout is down?
+If DB connection drops mid-send?
+  - Check: are all async operations properly awaited?
+Any fire-and-forget that should be awaited?
+  - Check: are all `finally` blocks cleaning up state (activeSends, pending tx maps)?

+- [ ] **Input validation audit** — all API routes + webhook handler
+  - Every `req.body` and `req.params` must be validated before use (Zod or manual)
+  - Check: can a malformed WhatsApp webhook crash the server?
+  - Check: are all phone numbers normalized before DB lookup?
+(E.164 format)
+  - Check: are all USDC amounts validated as positive numbers with ≤ 6 decimals before on-chain tx?
+  - Check: are all wallet addresses validated as `0x` + 40 hex chars before use?

+- [ ] **Memory leak audit** — all in-memory Maps/Sets
+  - `processedMessages`, `spamTracker`, `activeSends`, pending tx maps — all must have TTL cleanup
+  - Check: if cleanup interval throws, does it crash the process?
+  - Check: under sustained load (100 msgs/min), do maps grow unbounded?
+  - Check: what's the maximum memory footprint with 10K active users?

+- [ ] **Race condition audit** — concurrent operations
+  - Two sends from same user at the exact same millisecond — what happens?
+  - User sends "confirm" twice rapidly — does the tx execute twice?
+  - Two webhook deliveries for the same message — dedup working?
+  - `/api/register-wallet` called twice concurrently — duplicate wallet?
+  - GasRefuel: two `ensure-gas` calls for same wallet simultaneously — double gas?

+- [ ] **Environment variable audit**
+  - List every env var used across backend — document in ENV-TEMPLATE.txt
+  - Check: which are required vs optional?
+What happens if an optional one is missing?
+  - Check: are there any hardcoded values that should be env vars (thresholds, limits, URLs)?
+  - Check: are secrets (API keys, private keys) ever logged, even accidentally?

+- [ ] **Dependency audit**
+  - `pnpm audit` — check for known vulnerabilities
+  - Check: are there unused dependencies inflating the bundle?
+  - Check: are there pinned versions that should be updated?

+**Required output:** `docs/AUDIT-M1.md` — table with columns: File, Finding, Severity (P0/P1/P2), Owner, Fix ETA, Status.
+**Triage rule:** All P0 findings must be fixed before beta.
+P1 findings must be fixed or have documented workaround.
+P2 findings are tracked but can ship with.
+**Estimate:** 4-6h (audit only — fixes may add more)

 ### Files to Create
 - `backend/src/services/velocity.service.ts` — send rate limiting + fraud checks
+- `backend/src/services/otp.service.ts` — Twilio OTP send/verify
+- `backend/src/services/jwt.service.ts` — RS256 JWT issuer + JWKS endpoint
+- `frontend/lib/useSessionGuard.ts` — session state hook for all authenticated pages

 ### Files to Modify
 - `backend/src/commands/send.command.ts` — confirmation flow, self-send, concurrent protection